dd00697/SupCon/README.md

-# Supervised Contrastive Learning on CIFAR-10
+# Reproducing Supervised Contrastive Learning (SupCon) on CIFAR-10

 Minimal, reproducible implementation of **SupCon** (Khosla et al.) on **CIFAR-10 only** with:
 - SupCon pretraining (2 views)